DaoCloud/DaoCloud-docs/docs/en/docs/mspider/user-guide/multicluster/multi-cluster-net.md

 ### Multicluster single control plane

 Multicluster deployments can also share control plane instances.
-In this case, the shared control plane instance of the core is deployed in the core control cluster, and the communication strategy of the mesh core is controlled by **shared control plane instance**.
+In this case, the shared control plane instance of the core is deployed in the core control cluster, and the communication policy of the mesh core is controlled by **shared control plane instance**.
 In the slave cluster, there is actually a slave control plane instance whose core capability is **controlling the sidecar life cycle management of the cluster**.